For the 1975-2020 Data (November 2022 Submission)

 Sequence Treatment Variables

-Starting with the November 2019 submission of data, the Research Plus databases include two variables indicating the sequence of systemic therapy and radiation therapy with respect to surgery, “RX SUMM--SYSTEMIC/SUR SEQ” and “RX SUMM--SURG/RAD SEQ”.
+The SEER databases include two variables indicating the sequence of systemic therapy and radiation therapy with respect to surgery, “RX SUMM--SYSTEMIC/SUR SEQ” and “RX SUMM--SURG/RAD SEQ”.
 We recommend caution when using these variables to identify patients that could have received neoadjuvant treatment because:

 - Surgery in the context of this data item may refer to any surgical procedure recorded in any surgery-related data items, such as an excisional biopsy of the primary tumor, a removal of a distant metastatic lymph node, etc.